Elev8+ logo Elev8+ Trading

 Phase 2: Choosing Your Weapon (Triangle vs. LS)

 You will see two types of signals on your chart.
-Knowing which one to trust is critical.
+Knowing how to use each is critical.

 The Green/Red Triangle (The Scout)